nervosnetwork/fiber-scripts/README.md

-# CKB Fiber Network Scripts
+# Fiber Network Scripts

-This repository contains the scripts for the CKB Fiber Network.
+This repository contains the scripts for the Fiber Network.

 - [funding-lock](contracts/funding-lock/README.md)